electron/electron/docs/api/touch-bar.md

 ## Examples

-The `TouchBar` class is only available in the main process, it is not currently possible to use in the renderer process **even** through the remote module.

 Below is an example of a simple slot machine touch bar game with a button and some labels.